Vikrant-k09/Sociogram/README.md

 ## Security Note

-Please be aware that Google might display a phishing warning due to the nature of this clone.
+Please be aware that your browser might display a phishing warning due to the nature of this clone.
 Rest assured, this site is safe to use for educational purposes.

 ## Disclaimer